-Recent years have seen the development of a fascinating variety of alternative theories of gravity, in addition to the more traditional alternate frameworks, which used to include just Brans-Dicke, higher derivative, effective quantum gravity, and supergravity theories.
+Recent years have seen the development of a fascinating variety of alternative theories of gravity, in addition to the more traditional alternate frameworks, which used to include just Brans-Dicke, higher derivative, effective quantum gravity and supergravity theories.
 Some of the new additions to the by now rather long list include dilaton gravity, f(R) gravity, torsion gravity, loop quantum gravity, holographic modified gravity, and a few others, just to cite here a few representative examples.
-All of these theories eventually predict some level of deviation from classical gravity, at short- or long-distance scales, which is often parameters, or more recently, by the introduction of a gravitational slip function [1,2].
+All of these theories eventually predict some level of deviation from classical gravity, at short- or long-distance scales, which is often parametrized either by a suitable set of post-Newtonian parameters, or more recently, by the introduction of a gravitational slip function [1, 2].